Tag Archives: Troubleshooting

 Deleting the team and the site

-I also posted some messages in the general team channel and created some test sites.
+I also posted some messages in the general team channel and created some test documents.
+Now let me delete the team.
+Any team owner can do this via:

 What users will see after the team deletion: